Arktiica/Arktiica/README.md

-### Heyo!
-I am Arktiica.
-I am a Senior Highschool Student as of Aug 2021.
-I [currently] program in JavaScript & Visual Basic.
+Heyo!
+I am Arktiica, a college sophomore majoring in Computer Engineering.
+I dabble in Python, JavaScript, & Visual Basic.

 <!--
 **ArktisRav/ArktisRav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.